 What are the benefits and difficulties of isolating and categorizing “subsistence” or “livelihood” as an anthropological category of analysis as opposed to a more ramified analysis of social relations?

-What implications and comparative significance does the “mixed” nature of Gebusi subsistence—horticulture with some foraging, sedentism with some nomadism, and so on—have for the concepts and analysis of material cultural evolution and types of human society in a broader sense
+What implications and comparative significance does the “mixed” nature of Gebusi subsistence—horticulture with some foraging, sedentism with some nomadism, and so on—have for the concepts and analysis of material cultural evolution and types of human society in a broader sense?

-From a demographic perspective, why do you think Gebusi were not more ?
-If you were a fieldworker, either at the time or retrospectively, how would you begin to empirically investigate which of the following was most important in explaining Gebusi’s low population density: (a) human predation (e.g., from the Bedamini) (b) disease risk factors (exposure to malaria in the deep forest) (c) protein insufficiency
+From a demographic perspective, why do you think Gebusi were not more numerous?
+If you were a fieldworker, either at the time or retrospectively, how would you begin to empirically investigate which of the following was most important in explaining Gebusi’s low population density: (a) human predation (e.g., from the Bedamini), (b) disease risk factors (exposure to malaria in the deep forest), (c) protein insufficiency?

 What further information would you like to know about Gebusi subsistence regimes, and what significance would such information potentially have in comparative terms?